-IV Concluding remarks
+6. Concluding remarks

-Most of the questions analyzed in this paper have important political roots that supersede empirical approaches and methodological debates.
+Most of the questions analyzed in this paper have important political roots that supersede empirical approaches and pure methodological debates.
 To allocate revenue and expenses on a territorial basis is not value-free.
-It needs to frame the balance within a federal setting, and according to a fiscal agreement to be reached among jurisdictions.
-Otherwise, if we cannot guarantee the rights to revenues and expenses of RGs as regards the CG, the territorial aggregation is simply the sum of individuals' net fiscal residuals under the tax and benefits incidence approach, with no jurisdictional meaning other than the discretional flows of the CG.
-This latter consideration is not however the real debate on fiscal imbalances today in Spain.
-At least in the Catalan case, the focus is the difference between the result of computing CG monetary flows and the potential outcome from achieving full financial empowerment under scenarios other than that of the present fiscal drainage.
+It needs to frame the balance within a constitutional setting, and a particular fiscal agreement among jurisdictions.
+We need for this something more than a simple territorial aggregation of the sum of the individuals' net fiscal welfare residuals, as estimated under the tax and benefit incidence approach.
+This latter consideration is not however what informs the real debate on fiscal imbalances today in Spain.
+At least in the Catalan case, the focus is the difference between the result of computing CG monetary flows and the potential fiscal capacity from achieving full financial empowerment under scenarios other than that of the present fiscal drainage.

-Despite being unable to present robust statistical relations due to a lack of data (either time series and/or cross-sectional), certain results suggest that some of the arguments for disregarding fiscal balances, such as simply reflecting different territorial income levels, do not seem fully supported.
+Out of the normative frame that we have taken 'as given' we have moved this paper into the empirical arena, claiming that transparency is at any rate a necessary condition for an appropriate analysis of fiscal unbalances.
+Despite being unable to present conclusive statistical relations due to a lack of data (either time series and/or cross-sectional), most of the results suggest that some of the arguments for disregarding fiscal balances, such as they simply reflect different territorial income levels, do not seem fully supported.
 On the other hand, per capita fiscal balances and GDPpc may be linked to each other by one of the ingredients of the imbalance, namely, the revenue component.
-However, those aspects involving expenditure levels, either direct or induced by the CG to the RGs, do not show a clear-cut relationship between the higher spending levels and greater social needs of RGs with lower per capita resources.
+However, those aspects involving expenditure levels either direct or induced by the CG to the RGs, do not show a clear-cut relationship between the higher spending levels and greater social needs of RGs with lower per capita resources.
 This can be seen in the way that the CG's 'productive' investments are located nationwide in Spain and in the way that RGs are financed.
-In this latter case, although the leveling mechanisms of the model are assumed to guarantee equal resources to finance 'essential' public services, the final allocation of resources deviates from GDPpc levels.
+In this latter case, although the leveling mechanisms of the model are assumed to guarantee equal resources to finance 'essential' public services, the final allocation of resources deviates largely from GDPpc levels.
 This is the case even if we consider differential costs in the provision of services.
 The fiscal imbalance can then be reasonably viewed as the result of current spending and investment decisions made by the CG without a clear pattern of fiscal need, rather than often being informed by arbitrary or discretional decisions that cannot be explained from merely an economic perspective.